apache/pulsar/site2/website-next/versioned_docs/version-2.7.3/concepts-proxy-sni-routing.md

 ---
 id: concepts-proxy-sni-routing
 title: Proxy support with SNI routing
-sidebar_label: Proxy support with SNI routing
+sidebar_label: "Proxy support with SNI routing"
 original_id: concepts-proxy-sni-routing
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Pulsar Proxy with SNI routing
 A proxy server is an intermediary server that forwards requests from multiple clients to different servers across the Internet.
 The proxy server acts as a "traffic cop" in both forward and reverse proxy scenarios, and benefits your system such as load balancing, performance, security, auto-scaling, and so on.